at Social Butterflies

 Location: 27 S. King St.

 - 7:00-9:00 Broadway Tunes.
-Black Shutter is hosting the classically-trained vocalist Christina Summers, who sings Broadway tunes and ballads.
+Lou Lou Boutique is hosting live music with the classically-trained vocalist Christina Summers, who sings Broadway tunes and some Opera ballads.

-- 6:00-9:00 Book Signing with Art.
+- 6:00-9:00 Book Signings.
 Books and Other Found Things hosts monthly "meet the author" events with local authors available to discuss and sign copies of their books.
-The author for April is Suzanne Walls and her two kids books from the Exploring Wildlife series: “Backyard Birds of the Piedmont” and "Insects and Spiders.”
-Also, local artist, Steve Loya will be displaying his splotch monster artwork.
+The three authors for July are Sue Walls and her Exploring Wildlife Series books; Merita Atherly and her book entitled, Garden Surrender (Meditations) and last but not least is Danny S. Lliteras. who will be signing copies of his book, Flames and Smoke Visible.
+Plus local artist, Steve Loya will be doing his unique Splotch Monster art.

 Location: 13 W. Loudoun St.

 - 6:00-9:00 Antiques Open House.
-Weathered Elegance, which is downtown's newest antique and home décor shop, will be hosting an open house with specials and refreshments.
+Weathered Elegance, which is downtown's newest antique and home d cor shop, will be hosting an open house with specials and refreshments.
 Stop by to check out this shop which specializes in repurposed items.

 Location: 2 W. Loudoun St.